-Do torticollis or plagiocephaly affect development?
-It’s a question that comes up every so often.
+Can torticollis cause developmental delays?
+Does plagiocephaly affect motor development?
+These are both questions that come up every so often.
 While there may be evidence of a correlation between plagiocephaly and motor delay, it’s currently unclear whether or not this is a cause and effect relationship.
 However, a recent study investigating the potential ties between plagiocephaly, torticollis and motor development may shed a little more light on the nature of this link.

 Plagiocephaly, Torticollis and Motor Development